farm-fe/farm/README.md

 ## Author

-brightwu（吴明亮）, worked at Bytedance and Tencent, major in frontend architecture.
+brightwu（吴明亮）, worked at Bytedance and Tencent, technology enthusiast.